Peter-St/Linux_Jna_Kamera/README.md

 Adjust the settings in Kam.java, headed by "REQUIRED CONFIGURATION".
 Use the values gathered from lsusb.

-3) This step is, when you press the Kamera button in the program
+3) This step is, when you press in the menu "Isoread" the button "IsoRead1"

 Take a look at the camera frames you receive with your settings on STDOUT.
 To know how big be a Frame should be, you can look at the output of the controll